kingdomtiz/nela-dev/apis/native-sdk/c++/file-operation-interface.md

 <summary>Parameters</summary>

 * INT32
-  * nAction - the specific operation corresponding to this file operation task \[IN]
+  * nAction \[IN] - The specific operation corresponding to this file operation task.
     * 1 encryption&#x20;
     * 2 decryption&#x20;
     * 3 distribution
 * INT32
-  * nThreadCount - the number of threads to be started for this file operation task, the default value is 1 \[IN]
+  * nThreadCount \[IN] - The number of threads to be started for this file operation task, the default value is 1.

 </details>